Start9Labs/documentation/source/support/concepts.rst

 EmbassyOS
 =========

-Embassy OS refers to a custom Linux distribution along with a suite of software tools installed on the Embassy which makes it easy to:
+EmbassyOS refers to a custom Linux distribution along with a suite of software tools installed on the Embassy which makes it easy to:

 * Install new services
 * Uninstall services